 Is Tajikistan safe?

 Tajikistan is safe.
 There was a terrorist attack, which left four cyclists dead not far from Dushanbe in July 2018.
 The shocking and terribly sad incident was the first of its kind in Tajikistan.
 Understandably, it has put people off and Tajikistan’s tourism industry has already taken a big hit.
 But thousands of people visit Tajikistan each year and have done for years, which leads the authorities and tour companies to class it as an isolated incident.
-Tajikistan is an adventure traveller’s mecca, and it would be a shame to let such misguided people put you off such a wonderful country.
-Click here for our guide to keeping safe while adventure biking.
+Tajikistan is a motorcycle traveller’s mecca, and it would be a shame to let such misguided people put you off such a wonderful country.
+Click here for our guide to keeping safe while adventure motorcycle travelling.

 Go!
 You’ll love it!

 The Pamir Mountains are incredible.
-If you’re visiting or overlanding Central Asia it would be a huge shame to miss out on the stunning peaks, exhilarating roads and wonderful people.
+If you’re visiting or riding your motorcycle overland through Central Asia it would be a huge shame to miss out on the stunning peaks, exhilarating roads and wonderful people.
 Overlanding and motorcycle travel in Tajikistan is incredible, it’s a truly spectacular part of the world and you are going to love it!

 Liked that?
 Try these...